Depression And Insomnia: How Therapy For Insomnia Improves Mental Health

 The connection between prescription medications and sleep disorders

-Some people with depression take antidepressant prescription medication to control their symptoms such as selective serotonin reuptake inhibitors.
+Some people with depression take antidepressant prescription medication to control their symptoms, such as selective serotonin reuptake inhibitors.
 While medication may be helpful to combat mood shifts, lethargy, and other symptoms of depression, it may also induce or worsen the symptoms of sleep disorders, especially insomnia.

-Activating medication can make an individual feel more alert and reduce the urge to sleep at consistent intervals, causing a disruption to a person’s circadian rhythms and their sleep cycle so that they have trouble falling asleep.
+Activating medication can make an individual feel more alert and reduce the urge to sleep at consistent intervals, causing a disruption to a person’s circadian rhythms and sleep cycle so that they have trouble falling asleep.
 Sedative medication may have the opposite effects, causing an increased need to sleep.
 These medications may not wear off until later in the day, so users might experience extreme daytime sleepiness.

 Consult your medical provider before starting, changing, or stopping a medication.
 A provider can offer further guidance on how a medication may impact you and how to reverse these side effects if you have insomnia or hypersomnia as a result.